rkdeornr0414/Movement-message/README.md

-# aptos-secure-contract
+# Movement-secure-contract

-# Aptos Secure Contract
+# Movement Secure Contract

-This repository contains a secure contract module for the Aptos blockchain, developed using the Move programming language.
+This repository contains a secure contract module for the Movement blockchain, developed using the Move programming language.